Trinidad Sandstone

 The Trinidad Sandstone is a geologic formation in northeastern New Mexico and southeastern Colorado.
-It was formed during the Campanian Age of the Cretaceous Period and contains fossils.
+It was formed during the Maastrichtian Age of the Cretaceous Period and contains fossils.

 Description

 The Trinidad Formation consists of a massive fine- to very fine-grained arkosic sandstone some 70-300 feet in thickness.
 It rests conformably on the Pierre Shale and is in turn conformably overlain by the Vermejo Formation.

 The formation is interpreted as shore deposits marking the final regression of the Western Interior Seaway from northeastern New Mexico.
 It is correlative with the Fox Hills Sandstone and the Pictured Cliffs Sandstone.

 Fossils

 The formation contains trace fossils of Ophiomorpha and, in a few locations, Diplocraterion.
 "Ladders" of Diplocraterion are over 1 meter long in the lower part of the formation at Cerrososo Canyon.

 Economic geology

 There is potential for natural gas extraction from the Trinidad Sandstone.
 The gas originates in interbedded coal formations.